AlexanderKosik/kickstart_regex/content/introduction.md

 But there are also cases were we reach the limit of what is possible with builting methods.
 Here are some examples.
 What if:

-- We want to match an arbitrary character
+- **We want to match arbitrary characters**

+  So we search for `Subject: ...
+5 digit number ...` and a 5 digit number (e.g. a zip code), without knowing the exact number

-- We want to have `0..x` matches of a specific character or word
+- **We want to have `0..x` matches of a specific character or word**

+  We want to find duplicated words like `the the` in a very long text

-- We want to specifiy the position of the match.
-E.g. at the beginning of the row, end of the row, or word boundary
+- **We want to specifiy the position of the match**

+  E.g. we want to match a word boundary

 Then ... well ... we need to: